chumphrey-cmd/WORKING-MEMORY/readme.md

 # Working Memory (WM) 🧠🗄️

-A living knowledge base that serves as my digital second brain.
-This repository contains curated information, tools, and techniques I'm finding valuable throughout my Blue Team journey.
+> A living knowledge base and monorepo that serves as my digital second brain.
+This repository contains information, tools, and techniques I'm finding valuable throughout my InfoSec

-The content here evolves as technology advances and new security challenges emerge.
-Feel free to explore, contribute, or adapt this knowledge for your own defensive operations.
+> journey.
+The content here evolves as technology advances and my interests change.
+Feel free to explore, contribute, or adapt this knowledge for your own.

 **Happy Hunting** 🏹🛡️⚔️